JonHetlandTV27/first-repo/README.md

 # first-repo
-dis es mi primero uno
+dis es mi primer
+what has a head but no brain?
+Kody! wef